Parsley has a clean, fresh, peppery flavor that makes it a good match for all savory dishes.

 - Bouquet garni combines parsley, thyme, and bay leaf bunched together in cheesecloth and used to flavor soups, stews, and broths.

 - Persillade is a French mix of chopped parsley and garlic added as a flavoring or garnish to dishes such as lamb just before the end of cooking.

 - Gremolata is an Italian garnish of minced parsley, lemon peel, and garlic sprinkled over cooked dishes such as braised veal shanks to add a fresh, tangy flavor.

 - Salsa verde is a Spanish and Mexican green sauce based on tomatillos, green chiles, and parsley or cilantro used on fresh and cooked dishes.

-Store.
 Cut parsley for fresh use when possible.
-Cut parsley will keep in the refrigerator in perforated plastic bag for 3 or 4 days.
-Before storing, wash parsley carefully by swishing it gently in cold water until it is clean, shake off excess moisture, and wrap in paper towel before storing it in a plastic bag.
+Cut parsley will keep in the refrigerator in a perforated plastic bag for 3 or 4 days.
+Before storing, wash parsley carefully by swishing it gently in cold water until it is clean, shaking off excess moisture, and wrap it in a paper towel before storing it in a plastic bag.
 If wilted, sprinkle parsley lightly with water before refrigerating.
 Whole or chopped parsley can be frozen.

 Hang parsley in bunches to dry in the shade.
 Store dried parsley in an airtight container in a cool, dry, dark place.

 How to prepare parsley

 To mince or chop parsley, separate the leaves from the stems.
 Finely mince the leaves.
 Use the stems to flavor stocks.